 Santa Cruz Quarter

 After 4+ hours of sightseeing, its time for lunch.
 You will find many restaurants in and around the palace and cathedral area for lunch.
 There are fast-food chains, ice cream parlors and local bars in the area.
 Or just walk over to Barrio Santa Cruz.

 Barrio Santa Cruz was/is home to the Jewish Quarters, and this is where Jews lived and hid, when the Christian kings were in power.
 The area gets its name from a church named Santa Cruz church, which was built on the site of a ruined synagogue.

 Santa Cruz quarter is characterized by narrow alleys and brightly colored houses.
 And it is super easy to get lost here, but also easy to find a way out at the same time.

 We went in and wandered a bit (or got lost) and couldn’t locate the cathedral or the palace.
-Then we found a tour group and an information post which helped us, find the way.
+Then we found a tour group and an information board which helped us, find the way.

 This area along with the Royal Alcázar of Seville and the Seville Cathedral is very touristy.
-Today, Barrio Santa Cruz is surrounded by tapas bars, cafes and many picturesque buildings.
+Today, Barrio Santa Cruz is surrounded by tapas bars, cafes, and many picturesque buildings.

 Evenings in Seville – River Cruise and Tapas tour